varnish/Varnish-Book/varnish_book.rst

 ------------

 - A transaction is one work item in Varnish
 - Share a single Varnish Transaction ID (VXID) per types of transactions.
-  - Session
+Examples of transaction types are:
   - Client request
   - Backend request
+  - Session

 .. container:: handout

+   ..
+Definition of transaction
    A transaction is a set of log lines that belongs together, e.g. a client request or a backend request.
-   ..
-A transaction is one work item in Varnish
-   ..
-Share a single VXID
    The Varnish Transaction IDs (VXIDs) are applied to lots of different kinds of work items.
    A unique VXID is assigned to each type of transaction.
    You can use the VXID when you view the log through varnishlog.

+   ..
+More aobut VXID
    The default is to group the log on VXID, which basically makes ``varnishlog`` act more or less the way it does in Varnish 3.0.
    When viewing a log for a simple cache miss, you’ll see the backend request, the client request and then the session.
    They are displayed in the order they end.
    Some people find it a bit counter intuitive that the backend request is logged before the client request, but if you think about it is perfectly natural.

-   ..
-ESI
-   We will see in the Content Composition Section how to analyze the log for Edge Side Includes (ESI) transactions.

-  ..
-Session

 Transaction Groups
 ------------------